BANKEX/pooling-contract/README.md

 ETH_KEY=PRIVATE_KEY
 INFURA_TOKEN=TOKEN
 ```
-Where `PRIVATE KEY` is ethereum private key, from which contract will be deploy
+Where `PRIVATE KEY` is ethereum private key, from which contract will be deploy.
-And `TOKEN` is a unique string that gives access to send a transaction to rinkeby testnet
+And `TOKEN` is a unique string that gives access to send a transaction to rinkeby testnet.
-You may get this `TOKEN` after [registration](https://infura.io/)
+You may get this `TOKEN` after [registration](https://infura.io/).

 #### 2. Use `truffle migrate --network rinkeby` to  deploy contract on rinkeby testnet.
 ---